 Because of the uncertain nature of the rapidly changing market we serve, period-to-period comparisons of operating results are not likely to be meaningful.
 In addition, you should not rely on the results for any period as an indication of future performance.
-In particular, although we experienced strong revenue growth through the second quarter of 2000, we do not believe that this level of revenue growth on a percentage basis will be sustained in future periods.
+In particular, although we experienced strong revenue growth through fiscal year 2000, we do not believe that this level of revenue growth on a percentage basis will be sustained in future periods, particularly on a long-term basis.
 In addition, we currently expect that our operating expenses will continue to increase significantly as we expand our sales and marketing operations, continue to develop and extend the Yahoo! brand, fund greater levels of product development, develop and commercialize additional media properties, and acquire complementary businesses and technologies.
+We also hold investments in securities of technology companies.
+Due to the recent volatility in the stock market in general, and the market prices of securities of technology companies in particular, we have realized in the past and may realize in the future decreases in the market value of such investments which have been or will be recorded on our financial statements.
 Further, we are subject to employer payroll taxes when our employees exercise their non-qualified stock options.
 The employer payroll taxes are assessed on each employee's gain, which is the difference between the price of our common stock on the date of exercise and the exercise price.
 During a particular period, these payroll taxes could be material.
-Assuming the fair market value of our common stock was \$125 per share on June 30, 2000, employer payroll taxes on unrealized gains related to vested and unvested non-qualified stock options are exercised based on actual gains related to vested and unvested ato operations would be approximately \$48.1 million and \$73.2 million, respectively.
-These employer payroll taxes would be recorded as a charge to operations would approximate \$360.7 million and \$2.2 billion, respectively.
+Assuming the fair market value of our common stock was \$40 per share on December 31, 2000, employer payroll taxes on unrealized gains related to vested and unvested non-qualified stock options in a particular, respectively.
+These employer payroll taxes would be recorded as a charge to operations in the period such options are exercised based on actual gains realized by employees.
+Net proceeds that we would receive upon the exercise of such vested and unvested stock options would approximate \$95.6 million and \$102.8 million, respectively.
 In addition, we would receive tax deductions for gains realized by employees on the exercise of non-qualified stock options for which the benefit is recorded as additional paid-in capital.
-However, because we are unable to predict our future stock price and the number of optionees who may exercise during any particular period, we cannot predict what, if any, expense will be recorded in a
+However, because we are unable to predict our future stock price and the number of optionees who may exercise during any particular period, we cannot predict what, if any, expense will be recorded in a future period and the impact on our future financial results.
+In addition, if revenue growth levels do not meet our expectations, our financial results will be adversely affected.